top of page

 A typical engagement model includes:

-• Flexible Scheduling: Part-time hours, retainer models, or project-specific contracts.
+• Flexible Scheduling: Options such as part-time hours, retainer models, or project-specific contracts.

-• Executive Integration: Participates in leadership meetings and cross-department strategy.
+• Executive Integration: Participation in leadership meetings and cross-departmental strategy.

-• Scope of Work: IT roadmaps, security assessments, vendor strategy, infrastructure planning.
+• Scope of Work: Development of IT roadmaps, security assessments, vendor strategy, and infrastructure planning.

-• Deliverables: Strategic plans, budget oversight, vendor evaluations, compliance documentation.
+• Deliverables: Creation of strategic plans, budget oversight, vendor evaluations, and compliance documentation.

-Fractional CIOs function as true executive partners, aligning technology initiatives with broader company priorities.
+Fractional CIOs are true executive partners, aligning technology initiatives with broader company priorities.

 Maximizing the Value of a Fractional CIO

-• Set Clear Objectives: Define what success looks like—e.g., build a 3-year roadmap or reduce IT costs by 20%.
+• Set Clear Objectives: Define what success looks like—such as building a 3-year roadmap or reducing IT costs by 20%.

 • Prioritize Communication: Regular updates and meeting access build trust and momentum.